KushBlazingJudah/website/tunes.md

 **ACHTUNG!**
 This page contains large amounts of CJK characters.
 If you see tofu (boxes), you just don't have the fonts.

+# Top 5

+I can't think of another 5 to make it a top 10.

+1. My Bloody Valentine - Loveless
+2. 2814 - Birth of a New Day
+3. 死んだ僕の彼女 - Hades
+4. Pink Floyd - Animals
+5. Pink Floyd - Wish You Were Here

 # Vaporwave